abpframework/abp/docs/en/Blog-Posts/2022-05-09 v5_3_Preview/POST.md

 ### Discord Server

-We've created an official ABP Discord server so the ABP Community can interact with each other.
+We've created an official ABP Discord server so the ABP Community can interact with each other and create a blog-post to introduce it.
+You can read the [ABP Discord Server announcement post](https://blog.abp.io/abp/Official-ABP-Discord-Server-is-Here) to learn more about ABP Discord Server.

 Thanks to the ABP Community, **700+** people joined our Discord Server so far and it grows every day.

-> You can read the [ABP Discord Server announcement post](https://blog.abp.io/abp/Official-ABP-Discord-Server-is-Here) to learn more about ABP Discord Server.

 You can join our Discord Server from [here](https://discord.gg/abp), if you haven't yet.